iyzidann/book-management-go/README.md

 - **React**: A JavaScript library for building the user interface.
 - **React Router DOM**: For handling navigation and routing between pages.
 - **Axios**: A promise-based HTTP client to communicate with the backend API.
-- **React Bootstrap**: A UI framework for creating responsive and clean components.
+- **Material UI (MUI)**: A popular React components library implementing Google's Material Design for creating responsive and clean components.

 ### Backend
 The backend is a powerful API built with: